6 Days Desert Tour from Casablanca to Marrakech Overview:

 After we knew that’s Kasbah we’ll visit it and take some photographs, and see the traditional cultures of that Kasbah. a few moments later exactly after lunch, we continue the way through Tizi Ntichka within the Atlas mountains, about 100 km of zigzags in length then we’ll enter Marrakesh city, means(the red city) Marrakech, the former imperial city in western Morocco, is a major economic center and home to mosques, palaces, and gardens.

-6 Days tour from Casablanca Includes:
+6 Days tour from Casablanca to Marrakech Includes:

-6 Days Tour from Casablanca Excludes:
+6 Days Tour from Casablanca to Marrakech Excludes:

 If this 6 Days tour from Casablanca to Marrakech does not match what you’re looking for, Contact us and we will prepare the trip to your needs and requirements.